anandabits/swift-evolution/proposals/NNNN-partial-initializers.md

 As Chris has pointed out a number of times, pure sugar features really need to pay their way in terms of making code more concise and readable.
 Any solution for memberwise initialization must pass this test.
 The ability to compose parital initializers with forwarding enables them to pass the test.

-There is another more subtle issue that initializer forwarding may help with.
-This is slightly speculative, but I beleive there are implementation issues that make it very desirable (probably necessary) to determine **from the signature alone** whether initial value assignments should be synthesized at the beginning of the initializer body or not.

-This proposal already requires the compiler to know which properties are initialized by a partial initializer.
-This means that **if** we want to suppress initial value assignment for properties initialized by a forwardee partial initializer it is possible to determine that set of properties from the signature alone.(*)  Without initializer forwarding it would not be possible to make this determiniation with regards to calls to partial initializers without scanning the body of the designated initializer.
-The last section of this document addresses the issues surrounding supressing initial value assignemnt.

-(*) This is also a potential advantage of the "self.x" approach.

 Partial initializers on their own are not sufficient to support memberwise initialization.
 When combined with initializer forwarding several design approaches become possible.
 The rest of this section describes several possible designs.
 They are not mutually exclusive.
 There is significant overlap so we would not want to adopt all of them, but it might make sense to support more than one.

 #### Implicit partial initializer